nicklockwood/SwiftFormat/README.md

 > A. Yes, the SwiftFormat framework can be included in an app or test target, and used for many kinds of parsing and processing of Swift source code besides formatting.
 The SwiftFormat framework is available as a [CocoaPod](https://cocoapods.org/pods/SwiftFormat) for easy integration.

+*Q. How to create own rule?*

+> A. 1) Open `SwiftFormat.xcodeproj`; 2) Add a rule in `Sources/Rules/..`; 3) Add a test in `Tests/Rules/..`; 4) Add an example in `Sources/Examples.swift`; 5) Run all tests.

+*Q. How do I run and debug the command line tool in Xcode while developing a new rule?*

+> A. You can run the `swiftformat` command line tool via the `Swift Format (Command Line Tool)` scheme, and you can pass in arguments like `/path/to/my/code --config /path/to/my/config` as the `Arguments Passed On Launch` in Xcode's scheme editor.
+More instructions are available [here](https://github.com/nicklockwood/SwiftFormat/pull/1804#issuecomment-2263079432).

 Known issues
 ---------------